Skip to content

 171. Suspension or exclusion criteria for suppliers?

-The company's supply chain re-entry requirements policy states "In the event where a company/supplier has been suspended for violating Mewah's Sustainable Palm Oil Policy, it must be able to prove that it meets the following minimum requirements at a group level before being considered eligible for re-entry into Mewah's supply chain".
-However, limited details are given on time frames for action.
+The company's supply chain re-entry requirements policy states that if a company or supplier is suspended for violating its sustainable palm oil policy, it must demonstrate compliance with the following minimum requirements at a group level before being considered for re-entry into its supply chain.
+However, specific time frames for these actions are not provided.

 • N